wbalbo/wbalbo/README.md

 </div>
 <br>

-- 🔭 I’m currently working on my personal project called [TwitterScraper](https://github.com/wbalbo/twitterscraper), to help scrap information from Twitter without requiring API or Selenium.
+- 🔭 I’m currently studying and trying to contribute with some open-source projects here.
 - 🌱 I’m currently learning more of my professional area, learning more .NET Core, SOLID principles, Design Patterns, and other cool things, I'll post new projects here in Github soon with my experiences.
 - 👯 I’m looking to collaborate on new and exciting projects in newer technologies, preferably in the .NET field.